Craven County deputies participate in No Shave November for St. Jude’s

 Craven County Sheriff’s Office Criminal Patrol Division Shift A Lt.
 Scott, Sgt.
 Marsh, Cpl.
-Willis, Deputy Nelson, Deputy Labelle, Deputy Van Ess, and Deputy Harrell are participating in No-Shave November.
+McCaw, Deputy Nelson, Deputy Labelle, Deputy Van Ess, and Deputy Harrell are participating in No-Shave November.

 Deputies are currently growing beards to raise cancer awareness as they are raising funds for benefiting St. Jude’s Children’s Hospital.